-treatment of adult patients with moderately to severely active ulcerative colitis (UC) who have had an inadequate response to conventional therapy including corticosteroids and/or azathioprine or 6-mercaptopurine (6-MP) or who are intolerant to such therapies.
+treatment of adult patients with moderately to severely active ulcerative colitis (UC) who have had an inadequate response to conventional therapy including corticosteroids and/or azathioprine or 6mercaptopurine (6-MP) or who are intolerant to such therapies.
 The efficacy of adalimumab injection in patients who have lost response to or were intolerant to TNF blockers has not been established.

-• treatment of active moderate to severe hidradenitis suppurativa in adult and adolescent patients (12 to 17 years of age weighing ≥ 30 kg), who have not responded to conventional therapy (including systemic antibiotics).
+• inducing and maintaining clinical remission in pediatric patients 5 years of age and older weighing treatment of active moderate to severe hidradenitis suppurativa in adult and adolescent patients (12 to 17 years of age weighing ≥ 30 kg), who have not responded to conventional therapy (including systemic antibiotics).